oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 This completes the task of connecting to the R interpreter and running R commands in your notebook.

-## Task 4: Work with notebook features
+## Task 4: Work with Notebook Features

 Upon creating a notebook, it opens automatically, presenting you with a single paragraph using the default ``%sql`` interpreter.
 You can change the interpreter by explicitly specifying one of ``%script``, ``%python``, ``%sql`` , ``%r`` , ``%md``, or ``%conda`` to connect to the respective interpreter.